lgpcarames/cherrypick/README.rst

 Features
 --------

-* CherryPick: gives an entire pipeline with several techniques to measure feature importance.
-Returns a rank with the most important variables sorted by its score calculated.
+* CherryPick: utilizes the competitive scoring technique, offering a comprehensive pipeline that incorporates multiple techniques to measure feature importance.
+It provides a ranked list of the most important variables, sorted based on their calculated scores.

 * cherry_score: unique score developed exclusively for this library.
 It assesses the importance of a variable by evaluating its ability to classify a row based on the